johnnydev-tech/msw_dio_interceptor/README.md

 void main() {
   late Dio dio;
-  late ProductRepository productRepository;
   late MockHttpEngine mockEngine;

   setUp(() {
     // 1.
-Create the mock engine, enabled for tests mockEngine = MockHttpEngine(enabled: true);
+Create the mock engine, enabled for tests mockEngine = MockHttpEngine();

     // 2.
 Create a new Dio instance for each test and add the interceptor dio = Dio();
     dio.interceptors.add(MockInterceptor(engine: mockEngine));

     // 3.
-Create an instance of your repository productRepository = ProductRepository(dio);

-    // 4.
 Clear all mocks before each test to ensure isolation MockRegistry.clear();
   });